 "I was a stranger and you welcomed me."
 (Matthew 25:35)

-Welcoming the Stranger is a non-profit educational ministry that offers free classes in English as a Second Language (ESL), computer skills, and United States citizenship exam preparation to adult immigrants and refugees in Lower Bucks County and Northeast Philadelphia.
+Welcoming the Stranger is an educational non-profit that offers free classes in English as a Second Language (ESL), computer skills, and United States citizenship exam preparation to adult immigrants and refugees in the Philadelphia metro region.

-Using paid teachers and over 45 volunteers each term, we offer about fifteen classes each trimester.
+Using paid teachers and over 70 volunteers each term, we offer about fifteen classes each trimester.
 Classes are held both day and evening.
-Over the past several years, classes have been offered in Bensalem, Langhorne, Levittown, Morrisville, Newtown, Northeast Philadelphia, and Warminster.
+Over the past several years, classes have been offered in Bensalem, Doylestown, Hatboro, Harleysville, Langhorne, Levittown, Morrisville, Newtown, Northeast Philadelphia, Southampton, and Warminster.
 Classes are often located in churches and community centers.

 Each year Welcoming the Stranger offers three 12-week terms of classes.
-Registrations for each term number approximately 200 students.
+Registrations for each term number approximately 300 students.
 There is no cost to the student for any of the classes.
 The organization is funded entirely by donations from individuals, churches, and local businesses as well as grants from area foundations.
-St. Mary Health Care provides a generous grant for all of the citizenship preparation classes.

 Three types of classes are offered: